 93mm

-81. In football, which team has won the Champions League (formerly the European Cup) the most?
+81. In football, which team has won the Champions League (formerly the European Cup) the most, as of 2023?

 82. In computing who are floppy and mootilda?